Kiswelrg/Cretue/README.md

 # Retspan
 Third party tool for Academic Affairs Management System of OUC (Ocean University of China) before 2020.
 Basically, this is a Django project.
+It's build using pure css framework Bulma so there's a lot redundant css codes.

 ## how to run
 python manage.py runserver